dsnam/markovscope/readme.md

 step is chosen uniformly, but duplicates are allowed in the lists of available words, which weights words appropriately according to how they are distributed in data.

-If you want to generate a horoscope, make sure you have in your data folder and and markovscope.py and run:
+If you want to generate a horoscope, make sure you have the states in your data folder and markovscope.py and run:
 ```python markovscope.py <sign>```

 Results vary as you would expect.
 Here an example that was